- Forrester created another TCO/ROI study that was paid for by SAP.

 “Each of the companies that Forrester interviewed reported significant improvements in managing operating costs, such as inventory carrying costs.
 Using SAP S/4HANA enabled the composite organization to combine cost data with inventory data in a way that enabled employees to optimize flow and cost of inventory.”

 This is the problem with Forrester posing as researching while its entire sample is unrepresentative of the population.
-What is the value of a completely rigged sample designed to lead to a predetermined outcome?
+What is the value of a wholly rigged sample designed to lead to a predetermined outcome?
 The answer is zero…or, perhaps, negative.

 The Company Reduced the Need for 600 Employees…And No One Was Fired?